apinter/apinter.github.io/content/posts/podman.md

 4a696258e500  k8s.gcr.io/pause:3.2                   10 minutes ago  Up 15 seconds ago  0.0.0.0:8000->8000/tcp  7244e77552d9-infra  7244e77552d9  yaltb
 ```
 Breaking it down:
-* `podman run -d --pod yaltb nginx` will create and add an nginx container to the previously create `yaltb` pod.
+* `podman run -d --pod yaltb nginx` will create and add an `nginx` container to the previously create `yaltb` pod.
 The pod has been defined by the `--pod` flag followed by the name of the pod.
 Notice that we didn't expose ports as they are already exposed in the created port. **Important:** network can't be configured when it is shared with a pod therefore you need to expose/publish ports upon pod creation.
 * `podman ps -a --pod` will list every container that is running in pods.

 #### Managing containers in pods

-Contaiers in pods can be managed individually regardless they're running within a pod.
+Containers in pods can be managed individually regardless they're running within a pod.
 Do check above for the options for managing containers.
 This means that if you need to remove a container from a pod

 #### Exporting pods
 Pods can be exported with `podman generate` command.
 This would allow one to take the exported pod and deploy it the same way it is deployed on the local runtime on a different Podman server or even on a Kubernetes cluster.